readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 ### Multiple ad variations

-When you run a campaign we recommend having 3-4 ad variations.
+When you run a campaign we recommend having 3-4 ad variations, especially for larger campaigns.
 This allows you to test the performance of different marketing messages and ad images.
 Then you can **create iterations of your top-performing ads, and disable your lowest performing ads** for better click-through rates.
 [2 weeks into your campaign](#collaborate-with-us-to-get-great-results) we'll reach out with a note on how to adjust your ads to improve performance.